How do I configure my Amazon RDS for Oracle instance to send emails?

 - example-SMTP-password with your password

-If you're using on-premises or Amazon EC2 as the SMTP server, then be sure to use the information related to the on-premises or EC2 server instead of Amazon SES.
+If you use an on-premises SMTP server or Amazon EC2 as the SMTP server, then replace the Amazon SES information with your on-premises or EC2 server details.

 declare l_smtp_server varchar2(1024) := 'example-server'; l_smtp_port number := 587; l_wallet_dir varchar2(128) := 'S3_WALLET'; l_from varchar2(128) := 'example-sender-email'; l_to varchar2(128) := 'example-receiver-email'; l_user varchar2(128) := 'example-SMTP-username'; l_password varchar2(128) := 'example-SMTP-password'; l_subject varchar2(128) := 'Test mail from RDS Oracle'; l_wallet_path varchar2(4000); l_conn utl_smtp.connection; l_reply utl_smtp.reply; l_replies utl_smtp.replies; begin select 'file:/' || directory_path into l_wallet_path from dba_directories where directory_name=l_wallet_dir; --open a connection l_reply := utl_smtp.open_connection( host => l_smtp_server, port => l_smtp_port, c => l_conn, wallet_path => l_wallet_path, secure_connection_before_smtp => false); dbms_output.put_line('opened connection, received reply ' || l_reply.code || '/' || l_reply.text); --get supported configs from server l_replies := utl_smtp.ehlo(l_conn, 'localhost'); for r in 1..l_replies.count loop dbms_output.put_line('ehlo (server config) : ' || l_replies(r).code || '/' || l_replies(r).text); end loop; --STARTTLS l_reply := utl_smtp.starttls(l_conn); dbms_output.put_line('starttls, received reply ' || l_reply.code || '/' || l_reply.text); -- l_replies := utl_smtp.ehlo(l_conn, 'localhost'); for r in 1..l_replies.count loop dbms_output.put_line('ehlo (server config) : ' || l_replies(r).code || '/' || l_replies(r).text); end loop; utl_smtp.auth(l_conn, l_user, l_password, utl_smtp.all_schemes); utl_smtp.mail(l_conn, l_from); utl_smtp.rcpt(l_conn, l_to); utl_smtp.open_data (l_conn); utl_smtp.write_data(l_conn, 'Date: ' || to_char(SYSDATE, 'DD-MON-YYYY HH24:MI:SS') || utl_tcp.crlf); utl_smtp.write_data(l_conn, 'From: ' || l_from || utl_tcp.crlf); utl_smtp.write_data(l_conn, 'To: ' || l_to || utl_tcp.crlf); utl_smtp.write_data(l_conn, 'Subject: ' || l_subject || utl_tcp.crlf); utl_smtp.write_data(l_conn, '' || utl_tcp.crlf); utl_smtp.write_data(l_conn, 'Test message.' || utl_tcp.crlf); utl_smtp.close_data(l_conn); l_reply := utl_smtp.quit(l_conn); exception when others then utl_smtp.quit(l_conn); raise; end; /